 Changes With Age & Hypoactive Sexual Desire Disorder

-There are however, some physiological and mental changes that make the sex life of a woman who’s getting older a little more challenging.
+There are, however, some physiological and mental changes that make the sex life of a woman who’s getting older a little more challenging.
 According to a study in the Journal of Sex & Marital Therapy, androgen deficiency, which can happen before and after menopause, contributed to low sexual desire in 25 percent of the women surveyed.
+During menopause, it’s not uncommon for women to experience more painful sex due to a decrease in estrogen causing vaginal dryness and thinner of the vaginal walls.
+Vaginal lubrication also slows which makes sex more painful.
+On top of that, stressful life and health situations can squash any desire you once had.
+No wonder sexual desire decreases!

-But, as a study in the Journal of Sex Research points out, there are factors outside of a woman’s changing body that can impact her sex life more profoundly.
-People over 45 years old were surveyed, and women reported the individual importance of sex and the presence of a sexual partner as two of the three most important influence on strength of sexual desire.
+As a study in the Journal of Sex Research points out, there are factors outside of a woman’s changing body that can impact her sex life more profoundly.
+People over 45 years old were surveyed, and women reported the individual importance of sex and the presence of a sexual partner as two of the three most important influences on strength of sexual desire.

-Are you interested in learning more about the effects of age on a woman’s sex drive?
-To discuss libido and dozens of other topics concerning women’s health, consider registering for the Women’s Health Conversations 2016 Conference to be held in Pittsburgh, Pa. on Nov.
-4 and 5.
-Experts in women’s health and wellness issues will be sharing their knowledge, all while engaging and entertaining those interested in a greater understanding of women’s health.
+Are you interested in learning more about how age affects women’s sex drives?
+To discuss libido and dozens of other topics concerning women’s health, join us on Facebook and attend our next virtual Women’s Health Conversations Convention!
+Experts in women’s health and wellness issues will be sharing their knowledge, all while engaging, educating, and entertaining those interested in a greater understanding of women’s health.
 Join the conversation and register today.